News was prepared under the information support of Online Daily Newspaper on Hellenic and international Shipping "Hellenic Shipping News". |

 Still, Mr Albanese said that the moves by China to cool its growth are healthy for the global economy.

-The world's largest commodities consumer is driving the world's recovery, but "we don't want it to overinflate," or create a bubble, he said.
+but "we don't want it to overinflate," or create a bubble, he said.

 Mr Albanese is "reasonably satisfied" with China's approach to heading off inflationary pressures, he said.